grid reference TM 336 895Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

 St Mary's St

-In 1823 Pigot's Directory the "Eclipse" coach is leaving at 8am on Mon, Wed & Sat evenings for Norwich & at 7pm on Mon, Wed & Sat evenings for Halesworth.
+The 1823 Pigot's Directory lists the "Eclipse" coach, leaving at 8am on Monday, Wednesday & Saturday mornings for Norwich and at 7pm on Monday, Wednesday & Saturday evenings for Halesworth.

 Gerald Balls was in the 1881 census as the publican.
 Identified with his family including his father George Balls, who is a direct descendent of mine, my great-great-great-grandfather.